awsdocs/aws-codebuild-user-guide/doc_source/build-spec-ref.md

 + `version`: Required mapping\.
 Represents the build spec version\.
 We recommend that you use `0.2`\.
 **Note**
 Although version 0\.1 is still supported, we recommend that you use version 0\.2 whenever possible\.
 For more information, see [Build Spec Versions](#build-spec-ref-versions)\.
 + `run-as`: Optional sequence\.
 Available to Linux users only\.
-Specifies a Linux user that runs commands in this buildspec file\. `run-as` grants the specified user read and execute perimissions\.
+Specifies a Linux user that runs commands in this buildspec file\. `run-as` grants the specified user read and execute permissions\.
 When you specify `run-as` at the top of the buildspec file, it applies globally to all commands\.
 If you don't want to specify a user for all buildspec file commands, you can specify one for commands in a phase by using `run-as` in one of the `phases` blocks\.
 If `run-as` is not specified, then all commands run as the root\.
 + `env`: Optional sequence\.
 Represents information for one or more custom environment variables\.
   + `variables`: Required if `env` is specified, and you want to define custom environment variables in plain text\.
 Contains a mapping of *key*/*value* scalars, where each mapping represents a single custom environment variable in plain text\. *key* is the name of the custom environment variable, and *value* is that variable's value\.
 **Important**